ahmadajmi/multilingualwithangular/multilingualwithangular.md

 <h2>{{ 'HELLO' | translate }}</h2>
 ```

-Having too many filters in a view sets up too many watch expressions as described in [translate-directive] documentation.
-So a better and faster way is to use the `translate` directive.
-Also the visibility of `{{}}` brackets, they might appear to the user in the first load.
+Having too many filters in a view sets up too many watch expressions as described in the [translate-directive](https://angular-translate.github.io/docs/#/guide/05_using-translate-directive) documentation.
+So, a better and faster way to implement is using the `translate` directive. **Also the visibility of `{{}}` brackets, they might appear to the user in the first load.**

 ``` html
 <h2 translate>HELLO</h2>